KwamsC/Open-Movie-Database-App/README.md

 This made it easier to deploy to a managed service like GCP, Azure, AWS etc.
 I chose GCP because I started using it last year and the free tier was generous.
-Based on the amount of users and load, the number of instances can be increased if we hit limits.
+Based on the amount of users and load, the number of instances can be increased if limits are hit.
 I started with a cold start (0 instances) to not drive cost.

 I made a design based on mockup made by Arfi Moulana found on [Dribbble](https://dribbble.com/shots/21891328-Steary-Stream-App-Spatial-UI-Concept)
 ![App Design](./movieDb-app/public/app-design.png)
+*App Design*

-I Would have loved to add users and favourite list to it, but because of the time constraint.
+I would loved to add users and favourite list to it, but because of the time constraint.
 I decided to focus on making the app production ready and deploy it.